 A major factor in the cost of bezel engagement rings is the center diamond, as well as the ring setting.
 The price breakdown of bezels can vary, but on average, this setting costs slightly more than a typical prong setting solitaire.
 However, they are still reasonably priced compared to pave settings.

 Bezel Setting Prices

-If you’re curious about how a bezel setting might look on your hand, you might consider choosing from a retailer with a great return policy.
-While most stores give you 30-60 days to decide if you like it, Clean Origin offers you 100 days to decide that you love your setting.
+If you’re interested in seeing how a bezel setting would look on your hand, it may be worth choosing a retailer with a generous return policy.
+While most stores give you 30-60 days to decide if you like it, Clean Origin offers a 100-day return window to ensure you love your setting.